Student Code of Conduct

 Residence Hall Staff Training

 Immediate reporting, with the ability to find and safeguard evidence, is crucial to subsequent prosecution should the victim decide to proceed criminally.
 The victim retains exclusive right to decide whether to proceed criminally or to seek other available forms of resolution.
 The University will actively support the victim's decision.
-The Office of Public Safety will facilitate in every way, including transportation, for the victim to report the incident to the local police.
+The Department of Public Safety will facilitate in every way, including transportation, for the victim to report the incident to the local police.

 If you elect to initiate a formal University charge against another student or group of students, the charges should be put in writing and filed with the dean of students.
 The victim and the student against whom the complaint is lodged must represent themselves during a judicial process.
 However, a member of the Student Affairs staff can be assigned to either party, if so desired, to act as a support person throughout the process.